Yoriis/hiring_bias/README.md

 - For every male resume, added a female version, and vice versa.
 - Double training set size

+# Report
+Please find the report in the repo.

 # How to run
 - Clone repo
 - Run notebook.ipynb in Colab